001parthdev-code/Adaptive-Performance-Standard-Agent/README.md

 ## 24. Core Principle

-PS is built around one constraint:
+APS is built around one constraint:

 \[
 \boxed{